RConsortium/IDEA-WG/README.md

 Deliverables will be available in this repo as the group begins work on them.

+## License

+All project materials are available under a [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/)

 ## Meetings/Discussion

 Join the [mailing list](https://lists.r-consortium.org/g/rconsortium-wg-rcdi) to take part in the group.

 Meetings are announced via the [mailing list](https://lists.r-consortium.org/g/rconsortium-wg-rcdi) and available on the [calendar](https://lists.r-consortium.org/g/rconsortium-wg-rcdi/calendar).
 You can review [past meeting notes](meetings) to get up to speed on the discussion.